-It’s a lady doctor and she’s a lot more pleasing soul than the other two.
+It’s a lady doctor and she’s a lot more pleasing than the other two.

 Kashayams are liquid portions that taste like shit and sometimes require complex and elaborate procedures to prepare the right mix to drink.
 Instructions for one of the kashayams is to pour a small amount into a glass and mix it with 60 percent of lukewarm water and then add 6 times more water, shake well for 6 minutes, then allow it to settle for another 6 minutes…..it all goes sixer over my head.
 Pretty complicated but my wife follows the instructions diligently.
 I give up the next day.

-If I could mix it properly, I would have rather invented petrol from grass.
+If I could mix it properly, I would have invented petrol from grass.

 This day I learn about the various myths surrounding the disease.
 It is believed that a Goddess will enter the body and stay for 7 days and leave (and preferably enter into another one from the same family).
-Medication is a severe offense against god.
-Only solution is, not to offend god and keep her happy so that she leaves peacefully.
+Medication is a severe offense against the Goddess.
+The only solution is, not to offend the Goddess and keep her happy so that she leaves peacefully.